alisasgithub/alisa-digital-garden/_notes/roots-wiki/do-nothing.md

 layout: note
 title: "How To Do Nothing"
 date: 2022-01-06
-tag: [ book notes, internet culture, linguistics ]
+tag: [ internet culture, linguistics ]
 growth: growth-x
-category: wiki
+category: book notes
 ---

 - "I am concerned about the effects of current social media on expression.
 Including the right to not express oneself and it’s deliberately addicting features"